smitpi/PWSHModule/README.md

 ## Functions
 - [`Add-PWSHModule`](https://smitpi.github.io/PWSHModule/Add-PWSHModule) -- Adds a new module to the GitHub Gist List.
-- [`Install-PWSHModule`](https://smitpi.github.io/PWSHModule/Install-PWSHModule) -- Install modules from a config file
+- [`Install-PWSHModule`](https://smitpi.github.io/PWSHModule/Install-PWSHModule) -- Install modules from the specified list.
-- [`New-PWSHModuleConfigFile`](https://smitpi.github.io/PWSHModule/New-PWSHModuleConfigFile) -- Create a new config file.
 - [`New-PWSHModuleList`](https://smitpi.github.io/PWSHModule/New-PWSHModuleList) -- Add a new list to GitHub Gist.
 - [`Remove-PWSHModule`](https://smitpi.github.io/PWSHModule/Remove-PWSHModule) -- Remove a module to the config file
-- [`Show-PWSHModule`](https://smitpi.github.io/PWSHModule/Show-PWSHModule) -- List the content of a config file
+- [`Show-PWSHModule`](https://smitpi.github.io/PWSHModule/Show-PWSHModule) -- Show the details of the modules in a list.
 - [`Show-PWSHModuleList`](https://smitpi.github.io/PWSHModule/Show-PWSHModuleList) -- List all the GitHub Gist Lists.